-Physical and/or speech language therapy

-\$20 copayment for each office or clinic visit.
+Physical and/or speech language therapy \$20 copayment for each office or clinic visit.

-Outpatient substance use disorder services

-You are covered for services to treat chemical dependency in an outpatient setting (group or individual therapy).

-\$0 copayment for each therapy visit in a group or individual setting.
+Services that are covered for you What you must pay when you get these services Outpatient substance use disorder services You are covered for services to treat chemical dependency in an outpatient setting (group or individual therapy). \$0 copayment for each therapy visit in a group or individual setting.
+Prior authorization rules apply